 This involves the saving of the characteristics of a high poly (HP) model in maps, which are then applied to a low poly (LP) model in order to simulate specific effects.
-Once the textures have been obtained, they are reworked on the surface of the model by means of a shader, which is a program that determines the external appearance of the object, taking into account both the light conditions and the information provided by the textures (Garone, 2017).
+Once the textures have been obtained, they are reworked on the surface of the model by means of a shader, which is a program that determines the external appearance of the object, considering both the light conditions and the information provided by the textures (Garone, 2017).

-In the specific case of the project, it was decided to use only the albedo map and the normal map among the many existing ones, in order to standardise a fast process that could be replicated for all the park's environments and to
+In the specific case of the project, it was decided to use only the albedo map2 and the normal map3 among the many existing ones, in order to standardise a fast process that could be replicated for all the park's environments and to obtain products that were streamlined in terms of byte weight (Fig. 11).